-Medical Marijuana: If You Can’t Measure It, You Can’t Manage It – And You Can’t Accommodate It in Re Lower Churchill Transmission Construction Employers’ Assn.
+Medical Marijuana: If You Can’t Measure Residual Impairment, You Can’t Manage Risk – And in a Safety Sensitive Position, That's Undue Hardship in Re Lower Churchill Transmission Construction Employers’ Assn.
 Inc. and IBEW, Local 1620 (Tizzard)

 June 8, 2018

 Andrea Williams, Articled Clerk at McInnes Cooper

 As the target date for the legalization of recreational cannabis in Canada draws near, employers are feeling the heat to prepare for the workplace implications of recreational cannabis use.
 But the workplace impact of medically-authorized marijuana use is already a burning issue for employers.
 A key challenge they face is the accommodation of medically-authorized marijuana use by employees in safety-sensitive positions.
 On April 30, 2018, a N.L.
 Arbitrator decided that since employers can’t measure residual impairment caused by cannabis use, they can’t manage the safety risk – and in a safety-sensitive position, that amounts to undue hardship on the employer.
 Here’s a look at the Arbitration decision in Re Lower Churchill Transmission Construction Employers’ Assn.
 Inc. and IBEW, Local 1620 (Tizzard), and five key highlights of the decision that help employers deal with the accommodation of medically-authorized marijuana in the workplace.